Czech Christmas Cookie #6

 Soak dried cherries in rum in a small bowl for at least 6 hours, or preferably overnight, covered with plastic wrap.
 Cherries will swell as they absorb the rum.

-In a medium-sized bowl or food processor, beat/mix in egg yolks well with caster (super fine) or regular sugar and 2 Tbs rum.
+In a medium-sized bowl or food processor, beat/mix in egg yolks well with caster (super fine) or regular sugar and 2 Tbs rum (you can steal it from the cherry soaking supply).
 Mix in the finely ground walnuts.

 Melt baking chocolate according to method of your choice.
 Add chocolate to walnut/rum mixture and mix (pulse in) well.
 This should form a wet dough.

 Divide dough into 2 equal sized mounds on parchment paper or waxed paper covered plate or tray.
 Cover with plastic wrap.
 Refrigerate for 20 to 30 mins until dough slightly firms up and is easier to work with.
 Take first mound and roll into a long log about 1 inch (2.5 cm) in diameter.
 Then do the same with the second mound.
 [I usually put the second mound in the fridge while working the first.]

 Take first log and cut in half.
 Then halve the halves.
 Repeat until you have 16 equal-sized pieces.
 [You’ll do the same with the second log later.]
 Between the two logs you’ll end up with 32 rum balls total.